ktcarr/whoi-climate-data-tutorial/README.md

 - Note: __if using Google Colab, the regridding components of the tutorial will not work__, owing to package compatibility issues (cannot import the ```xesmf``` package in Colab, possibly related to [this issue](https://github.com/conda-forge/esmf-feedstock/issues/91)).

-## Description of high-level folders & files:
+## Description of high-level folders & files
 Folder/file | Description
 -- | --
 ```scripts/tutorials``` | contains jupyter notebooks used in tutorial